dell/omnia/docs/source/Roles/Utils/kernel_upgrade.rst

     cd omnia/utils
     ansible-playbook kernel_upgrade.yml -i inventory -e rhsm_kernel_version=x.xx.x-xxxx

-Where the inventory refers to a file listing all nodes per the format provided in `inventory file <../samplefiles.html>`_.
+Where the inventory refers to a file listing all manager and compute nodes per the format provided in `inventory file <../samplefiles.html>`_.
 The inventory file is case-sensitive.
-Follow the format provided in the sample file link.
+Follow the casing provided in the sample file link.